-- any Free Software project you like - (obviously: must be licensed under a FOSS license) - try to find a match between your skills and the technologies used by the project (prog. language, framework, tools, etc.) - tip (non mandatory): choose a project that maintains a list of "easy hacks", "bugs for newcomers", etc. - I've collected a list at https://openhatch.org/wiki/Easy_bugs_for_newcomers (link on the course page)
+- any Free Software project you like - must be licensed under a FOSS license, i.e., a license that is both OSI and FSF approved - try to find a match between your skills and the technologies used by the project (prog. language, framework, tools, etc.) - tip (non mandatory) : choose a project that maintains a list of "easy hacks", "bugs for newcomers", etc. - I've collected a list at (link also on the course page) https://openhatch.org/wiki/Easy\bugs\for\newcomers